-To reinforce specific equality analysis of budget related decisions, the Council operates a rigorous Equality performance and compliance process, which applies to all departments.
+To reinforce specific equality analysis of budget related decisions, the Council operates a rigorous Equality performance and compliance process, which applies to all departments and all our Companies.
 This process aims to build on the annual work on budget equality analysis by focusing on the systems and procedures in place across the councils departments and companies that ensure compliance with the Public equality duty, as well as wider good practice in equality and diversity.